 Arlington works with both its sister city, Bad Königshofen (read about the relationship), and its Christmas sister city, Rothenburg ob der Tauber to bring the charm of medieval old-world Germany to Texas.
 Each year Globe Life Field Noth Plaza turns into a magical European village ushering in the spirit of Christmas with live entertainment from area schools, local dance artists, outdoor ice skating (yes, ice skating in Texas!), and German-inspired snacks.

 While in Arlington be sure to check out Interlochen Lights.
-This 40-year holiday tradition is one of North Texas’ largest exhibit of neighborhood organized Christmas light displays.
+This 40-year holiday tradition is one of North Texas’ largest exhibits of neighborhood organized Christmas light displays.
 Not to be outdone, Six Flags Over Texas is decked out over-the-top for Christmas with musical light shows, holiday-themed treats like campfire holiday s’mores, and wintery activities such as the custom-created sledding hill.

 Caramel, Indiana – Carmel Christkindlmarkt